MarioSchwalbe/vscode-gnuplot/README.md

 + `gnuplot.gnuplotPath`: Path to the Gnuplot executable.
 Not used by this extension, but useful in `tasks.json` if it's checked into repositories.
 Use a command such as `${config:gnuplot.gnuplotPath}`.

-## Known Issues ##

-Currently escaped newlines (Gnuplot line continuation) are not supported and will look ugly.

 ## Source ##